MurkyOwl/CopyPasta/README.md

 # CopyPasta

-CopyPasta takes the contents of your clipboard(when you hit "ctrl+c") and sends them through [Evepraisal's](https://evepraisal.com/) API to return the sell value, buy value and the volume, as well as a link to the specific appraisal.
+CopyPasta takes the contents of your clipboard (when you hit "ctrl+c") and sends them through [janice's](https://janice.e-351.com/) API to return the sell value, buy value and the volume, as well as a link to the specific appraisal.

 ## Keyboard 0.11.0 Required